-Semester one is designed to provide the students with a basic understanding of the defense of the faith.
-They will explore a brief history of apologetics and the practice of apologetics in the early church.
-Following the theme of historical apologetics, each module will connect the principles and practice of apologetics today to the practice of the early church.
-These lessons are intended to help the students grasp the consistent practice of apologetics since the first disciples began going into all the world to preach the gospel.
+In the first semester, students explore a brief history of apologetics and the practice of apologetics in the early church.
+Following the theme of historical apologetics, each module connects the principles and practice of apologetics today to the practice of the early church.
+The lesson content helps students grasp the consistent practice of apologetics since the first disciples began going into all the world to preach the gospel.

-Semester two picks up with additional topics relevant to the Christian faith and faulty beliefs from which Christianity must be defended.
-This second course emphasizes the value of the historical life, death, and resurrection of Jesus Christ.
-Through Him, the students will find truth as we ask the big questions of life.
-Such topics as evangelism, Creationism, the existence of evil all come into focus as the students focus on Jesus.
-Each module in the course will have lessons pointing the student back to the Living Word as they explore the principles and practices of apologetics.
+Semester two picks up with additional topics relevant to the Christian faith, as well as faulty beliefs from which Christianity must be defended.
+Throughout the semester, the value of the historical life, death, and resurrection of Jesus Christ is emphasized.
+Through Him, students find truth as they ask the big questions of life.
+Such topics as evangelism, creationism, and the existence of evil all come into focus as students focus on Jesus.
+Each module in the course points students back to the Living Word as they explore the principles and practices of apologetics.